 It makes us feel good

 While most other reasons we enjoy gaming will tie into one of the three basic psychological needs listed above, there are further reasons why some people love gaming.
 These might include the relaxation felt when playing a game or being inspired and amazed at the artistry of a game.
 We may even feel good as we’re helping others.
 For example, in the simple online game Freerice, for every question you get right they donate 10 grains of rice to developing countries through the World Food Programme.
-Whatever our reasons, gaming has us hooked - the global market is worth a whopping $100 billion, half of which is mobile gaming!
+Whatever our reasons, gaming has us hooked - the global market is worth a whopping $200 billion!

 Can fiction change reality?

 How can new fictional experiences change your understanding of real, everyday life?
 From 'Pride and Prejudice' to 'Harry Potter', the video below discusses how popular fiction can spark public debate and shape our culture.